Explicable11/Genrative-Ai/README.md

-This is Generative AI made using deepseek r1 8b model
+This is Generative AI made using deepseek r1 8b  which is implemented here

 Make sure to download ollama first from https://ollama.com/download